 - Hudson House River Inn – riverside hotel

-- Beacon Hermitage – easily book online!
-Although it’s not quite in Cold Spring, but if you have a car, it’s a super short drive.
+- Beacon Hermitage – If you have a car, it’s a super short drive.

 Final Thoughts